Constellation Brands: Cannabis

 In 2017, the company began investing in medical marijuana.
 In March 2019, Bill Newlands became CEO.
 In October 2017, Constellation agreed to pay about C$245 million ($191 million) for a 9.9% stake in Canopy Growth Corporation, a Canadian seller of medicinal-marijuana products.
 At the time of the agreement, Constellation became the first Fortune 500 company and the first major alcoholic beverage maker to take a minority stake in a marijuana business.
 In August 2018, the company announced that it would invest an additional US$4 billion in Canopy Growth Corporation in advance of the legalization of recreational cannabis in Canada in October that year.
 The investment will increase its share in the Canadian Company to 38%.
 Canopy Growth president Bruce Linton said the additional funds would be used for international expansion and that future marketing plans included products such as cannabis-infused beverages and sleep aids.
-Since 2023, Constellation started stepping back from the cannabis-infused drinks market. reducing the stake in Canopy Growth Corporation and signalled that it could withdraw completely.
+Since 2023, Constellation started stepping back from the cannabis-infused drinks market.
+The company reduced its stake in Canopy Growth Corporation and signalled that it could withdraw completely.